-Fig. 7 Uprooted potato tubers from the soil.
-Photo courtesy of Belize Ag Report all, a clone developed from two heterozygous parents cannot be reproduced by crossing the parents again.
+A newly developed variety can be lost without of Belize Ag Report. adequate safeguarding from disease infection.
+After all, a clone developed from two heterozygous parents cannot be reproduced by crossing the parents again.
 Virus diseases are particularly threatening since viruses cannot be controlled chemically and are often spread by insect vectors.
 Thus, to have a source of healthy base material, true seed plantlets may be maintained in vitro under disease-free conditions until final selections are made from each batch.
 This virus-free starter material can be used to replace S-clones of new, improved varieties that are overcome in field environments.
 It is the breeder's responsibility to provide disease-free starter materials for S-clone propagation as part of the hand-off to Supply Chain (the core function in the process pipeline charged with producing materials for distribution of new varieties to farmers).